Tummel hydro-electric power scheme: Grampian Electricity Company

 The newly formed Grampian Electricity Supply Company failed to raise the £1.75 million of authorised capital, and asked George Balfour for help.
 Balfour, with Andrew Beatty, had formed the engineering company Balfour Beatty in 1907, and in October 1922 this had been restructured so that Power Securities Corporation Ltd bought the share capital of Balfour Beatty and a number of utility companies for which they had provided engineering or management expertise.
 Power Securities was created specifically to provide funding for capital intensive schemes, and despite the deep depression of late 1922, were able to help.
 They bought the Grampian company, which was passed to the Scottish Power Company Limited, the Scottish arm of the new organisation, and Balfour Beatty became its engineers and managers.
 They realised that the scheme could only be economic if some of the power generated was exported to the industrial heartland of central Scotland, as their own area was too sparsely populated.
 Indeed, the newly-formed Central Electricity Board rejected the idea of extending the national grid into the Grampian area, because of its low demand for power.
 However, in June 1927 they had agreed to buy bulk electricity from the Grampian company via a link to the national grid at Abernethy and Balfour was ready to proceed with the Grampian scheme.

-The 1922 Act of Parliament allowed the Grampian company to raise the maximum level of Loch Ericht by 53 ft and to vary the level by 77 ft when the scheme was operating.
+The Grampian Electricity Supply Act 1922 allowed the Grampian company to raise the maximum level of Loch Ericht by 53 ft and to vary the level by 77 ft when the scheme was operating.
 There were much stricter limits on Loch Rannoch, where the level could only vary by 8 ft.
 Some ingenuity was required to make the scheme work efficiently under all conditions.
 The solution adopted was to use a power station on the River Tummel below Loch Rannoch to provide most of the power under flood conditions, and to store water in Loch Ericht.
 When there was less water available, most of the power would come from a power station on the banks of Loch Rannoch, fed with water from Loch Ericht, and Loch Rannoch would be used to store water.
 Accordingly, Rannoch power station had a capacity of 48 MW and Tummel power station had a capacity of 34 MW.